dblasko/opcua-server-benchmark/README.md

 - **responsivess_jitter_throughput & scalability**
   - **`-m` or `--mode` (optional)**: used to specify if the requests should only be done as "`read`" or "`write`". **By default, the experiment is run once for each mode.**
+  - **`-nn` or `--nnodes` (optional)**: used to specify a limit to the number of nodes to be read at the same time in the experiment.
+If you provide a list of nodes in the configuration file and specify a value for this option, only the n first nodes listed will be used.
+By default, all nodes specified in the configuration file are used.
 - **scalability**
   - **`-nc` or `--nclients` (optional)**: used to specify how many clients/experiments to run in parallel. **Defaults to 10.**
 - **scalability_evolution**